CDCgov/patristic/README.md

+# patristic

-patristic is a javascript library for inferring distance matrices from phylogenetic trees.
+patristic is a javascript toolkit for working with phylogenies.
+It can:

+* Parse newick into Javacsipt objects representing the phylogenetic tree
+* Run neighborjoining to compute a phylogenetic tree from a distance matrix
+* Infer a patristic distance matrix from a phylogenetic tree
+* Infer directionality between two leaves in the tree
+* Reroot a tree on any given leaf node

 # Installation